 ABI’s research notes the progression from “descriptive” to “predictive” analytics.
-But from our discussions, visionary telcos and web-scale companies are already plugging machine learning into a third generation of their analytics strategies: “prescriptive” analytics.
+But from our discussions, visionary telcos and web-scale companies are already plugging machine learning into the third generation of their analytics strategies: “prescriptive” analytics.
 That application is key to achieving the speed and agility that all are striving for.

 It’s a logical enough progression, and often referred to.
 Any variant of “turning data into insight, and insight into action” expresses it clearly enough.

-However, the challenge is that once you move from looking at data as data, to acting in the real world, you’re into the specifics of how the business works.
+However, the challenge is that once you move from looking at data as data to acting in the real world, you’re into the specifics of how the business works.
 And in a network-based business, that’s complex – but very, very worth it.

 There’s a world of difference between knowing that 70% of your network capacity isn’t being used and knowing how to reduce that to 20%.
 The value of the first is only measurable in the time saved to calculate the information.
-But the value of the second is multiple percentage points on overall capex and opex.
+But the value of the second is multiple percentage points on overall CAPEX and OPEX.